Becerro tomando leche desde un biberón

 Methods of evaluation of bovine colostrum

-Without going any further, the simplest way to evaluate the quality of colostrum is by visual assessment.
+Without going any further, the easiest way to evaluate colostrum quality is by visual assessment.
 Generally, the best quality colostrum is creamy in texture, bright yellow in color and free of blood or other contaminants.

 However, it is also the least objective.
 It is essential to analyze the composition of colostrum and measure its quality with specific tools before administering it.
-One of the most commonly used methods is through the use of a calostrometer.
+One of the most commonly used methods is by using a colostrometer.

 What is a calostrometer?